sulfierry/MolecularModeling/ChEMBL/README.md

 This documentation describes two scripts utilized for querying the ChEMBL database using SQL and post-processing the obtained data.

-## 1. SQL Script for ChEMBL Database Query - kinase_compounds.sql
+## 1. SQL script for ChEMBL database query - kinase_compounds.sql
 This script performs SQL queries in the ChEMBL database to retrieve kinase-related compounds with validated activity measurements.

 ### Script Overview: